girirajvyas/aws/AWS-Cloud-Practitioner.md

  - ![Add user](https://github.com/girirajvyas/aws/blob/main/resources/images/IAM/add_user/add_user_step_5_Created.png)

 **Detailed steps:**
- - Step by step screenshots are available [here](https://github.com/girirajvyas/101-series/tree/master/resources/images/aws/IAM/add_user)
+ - Step by step screenshots are also available [here](https://github.com/girirajvyas/101-series/tree/master/resources/images/aws/IAM/add_user)

 `Tip:` In `IAM dashboard`, set Sign-in URL for IAM users in the account, you will have a default value by default or you can edit and see if you have an alias available